2011 Manly Warringah Sea Eagles season: Finals series

 Finishing second on the ladder gave Manly the comfort of knowing that they would not be eliminated from the finals series if they lost their opening match, and that if they won, they would move straight into the series' third and final week.
 Their opponents in the qualifying final were the North Queensland Cowboys.
 Manly were disappointed that their right to a "home final" could not be exercised at Brookvale Oval, where they had been undefeated during the regular season.
 The NRL forced Manly to play the match at the Sydney Football Stadium, in front of a crowd of only 13,972.
 Nonetheless, despite trailing the Cowboys at half-time, Manly scored 42 points in the second half to win 42–8.

 Defeating the Cowboys put Manly one win away from the NRL grand final.
 Their opponents in the preliminary final would be the Brisbane Broncos, who had defeated them three weeks earlier.
-Much of the focus in the week leading up to the match was on whether Brisbane's retiring captain and 355-game veteran would play after fracturing his cheekbone in the second week of the finals.
-Lockyer was initially named in the Brisbane team, but late in the week withdrew from the match.
+Much of the focus in the week leading up to the match was on whether Darren Lockyer, Brisbane's retiring captain and 355-game veteran, would play after fracturing his cheekbone in the second week of the finals.
+Lockyer was initially named in the Brisbane team, but withdrew from the match late in the week.
 Lockyer's withdrawal made Manly the firm favourites, and they won 26–14.